 |THE PALMS HOTEL is waterfront, over-looking the Puerto Jimenez harbor.
 Newly remodeled this mid-priced hotel is a newly favored in-town destination.
 Delightful open-air restaurant and bar make for a delightful dining ambiance with the whole Gulf right out front and the haute cuisine of the distinguished house chef dishing up international favorites.
 Rooms are small-ish but newly remodeled, and all feature air conditioning, private baths, and hot water!
 Rates $59-89 high season:||MID||

 For general reservations inquiries, please fill out our Osa Peninsula Travel Information Questionnaire.
 Alternately, please write me or call at one of the phone numbers provided below.
 From the United States, remember to use the 011 direct dialing prefix.

-Osa Corcovado Tour and Travel / CAFENET EL SOL
+Osa Corcovado Tour and Travel / CAFENET

 Travel and Tour Agency / Internet Café

 Puerto Jiménez / Osa Peninsula / Costa Rica

 English: 506 8632-8150 / Español: 506 2735-5719 / Fax: 506 2735-5717